pharaohmak/sleep-debt-calculator/readme.md

 # Sleep Debt Calculator

-Did you know that giraffes sleep 4.6 hours a day?
-We humans need more than that.
-If we don’t sleep enough, we accumulate sleep debt.
-In this project we’ll calculate if you’re getting enough sleep each week using a sleep debt calculator.
+This project is a simple browser-based tool that calculates your sleep debt based on the actual and ideal hours of sleep.
+The tool is implemented in JavaScript and dynamically displays the results on a webpage.

-The program will determine the actual and ideal hours of sleep for each night of the last week.
+## Project Description

-Finally, it will calculate, in hours, how far you are from your weekly sleep goal.
+The Sleep Debt Calculator allows users to input their actual sleep hours for the week and their ideal daily sleep hours.
+The tool then calculates the total actual sleep hours, the total ideal sleep hours, and the sleep debt.
+It informs the user if they are getting the ideal amount of sleep, extra sleep, or if they are in a sleep deficit.